 There are many things we can do when building and running a model to help speed up the analysis, like meshing techniques, non-linear convergence enhancement techniques, etc., some of which have been covered in previous blogs such as: How Can I Get My Contact Problem to Converge?, The Value of Beam Elements in Structural Analysis and Understanding and Using Shell Element Results - Part I

-In this two-part blog post, I am going to look at how computer resources affect the run time of an analysis.
+In this multi-part blog post, I am going to look at how computer resources affect the run time of an analysis.

 The three main components of a computer that can affect how quickly an analysis can run are: processors, RAM and hard disk.